 The design of the all-new 2018 Gold Wing emphasizes the bike's

-sharper lines hinting at the machine's lithe handling.
+lines hinting at the machine's lithe handling.
 Through updated airflow

-management, the bike slips through the air with more efficiency
+management, the bike slips through the air with more efficiency while still

-offer the same benefits of low center of gravity, minimal vibration, and quiet
+the same benefits of low center of gravity, minimal vibration, and quiet

 running, but has been made more compact and lighter through the use of an

 updated crankshaft and Unicam® valve train.
 Available with a 6-speed manual

 transmission or with Honda's highly advanced, new-generation 7-speed automatic

-Dual Clutch Transmission (DCT), the engine offers increased
+Dual Clutch Transmission (DCT), the engine offers increased performance and the

-new double-wishbone front-suspension system to provide absolute confidence and
+double-wishbone front-suspension system to provide absolute confidence and

 on-road precision.
 Meanwhile, a fully new electronics suite includes multiple

-riding modes, Honda Selectable Torque Control (HSTC), cruise
+riding modes, Honda Selectable Torque Control (HSTC), cruise control, and Hill

 For traveling or even short rides through the city, the 2018 Honda Gold Wing